Antashma/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+_CLosure is used in the functions.
+I can tell because when the program is run, there are no errors such as variables being  undefined._

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+_The name that is returned will always be 'Dan'.
+The number can change._

 c.
 What is the lexical scope of `newRoll`?
+_The lexical scope of `new Roll` is `Math.floor(Math.random() * 6)`._

 ### Task 3 - Stretch Goals